 You need to set clear expectations for each team role.

-In most case, you will need to build a role hierarchy.
+In most cases, you will need to build a role hierarchy.
 All team members should actively participate in risk identification.

 While team leads and senior experts should also: